 Electricity and heat generation combined: Increase your own consumption with the Kermi system x-optimised and electricity storage and make yourself less dependent on energy utility companies.

-Whether using domestic ventilation, using design radiators or steel panel radiators, or with underfloor heating: Anyone who uses one's self-generated electricity right off the roof, increases one's own consumption share.
+Whether using residential ventilation, using design radiators or steel panel radiators, or with underfloor heating: Anyone who uses their own self-generated electricity right off the roof, increases the proportion of their own electricity that they are consuming.
 Special heat pumps are future-oriented solutions, as the heat can be exclusively obtained from regenerative energies.

 x-change heat pumps